-Proposer's assessment against Grid Code Objectives Relevant Objective ldentified impact maintenance, and operation of an efficient, coordinated, and economical system for the generation and supply of electricity (and Neutral The modification is related to demand control in the event of there being a shortfall in the national electricity transmission system being made available to persons authorised to supply or generate electricity on terms which neither prevent nor restrict competition in the supply or generation of electricity); · · · · · · · · · · · · · · · · · · · (c) Subject to sub-paragraphs (i) and (ii), to promote the security and efficiency of the electricity generation, transmission and distribution systems in the national electricity transmission system operator area taken as a whole; Neutral OC6 Demand Control aims to manage the system under events when there is a shortfall in active power. (d) To efficiently discharge the obligations imposed upon the licensee by this license and to comply with the Electricity Regulation and any relevant legally binding decisions of the European Commission and/or the Agency; and Positive This modification will enable DNOs to remain compliant to Grid Code obligations in the event of a shortfall in active power. (e) To promote efficiency in the implementation and administration of the Grid Code arrangements Neutral This modification will not promote additional efficiency.
+Proposer's assessment against Grid Code Objectives Relevant Objective Identified impact (a) To permit the development, maintenance, and operation of an efficient, coordinated, and economical system for the transmission of electricity Positive Currently, the text does not allow, under certain circumstances, for the efficient operation of the electricity system. (b) Facilitating effective competition in the generation and Neutral supply of electricity (and without limiting the foregoing, to The modification is related facilitate the national electricity transmission system being to demand control in the made available to persons authorised to supply or generate event of there being a electricity on terms which neither prevent nor restrict shortfall in active power to competition in the supply or generation of electricity); meet demand.
+There is no implication to fair competition of assets. (c) Subject to sub-paragraphs (i) and (ii), to promote the Neutral security and efficiency of the electricity generation, OC6 Demand Control aims transmission and distribution systems in the national to manage the system electricity transmission system operator area taken as a under events when there is whole; a shortfall in active power. (d) To efficiently discharge the obligations imposed upon the Positive licensee by this license and to comply with the Electricity This modification will enable Regulation and any relevant legally binding decisions of the DNOs to remain compliant European Commission and/or the Agency; and to Grid Code obligations in the event of a shortfall in active power. (e) To promote efficiency in the implementation and Neutral administration of the Grid Code arrangements This modification will not promote additional efficiency.